BLURB:

 GIVEAWAY:

-Jeanne will be awarding a $15 Amazon or B/N GC to a randomly drawn winner via rafflecopter during the tour, and a $15 Amazon or B/N GC to a randomly drawn host.
+will be awarding a $25 Amazon or B/N GC to a randomly drawn winner via

 The more you comment, the better your chances of winning.
 The tour dates can be found here: